Find Affordable College Courses

 $16,160 Average Tuition & Fees

-Liberty University ranked #15 on this year’s Best Value Visual & Performing Arts Schools in the Southeast Region list.
-Liberty University is a fairly large private not-for-profit school located in the small city of Lynchburg.
+Liberty University did quite well in this year’s ranking of the best value schools for visual and performing arts students.
+It came in at #15 on the list.
+Liberty University is a very large private not-for-profit school located in the city of Lynchburg.

-Out-of-state tuition fees for undergraduate students at Liberty University are $16,160 per year.
+Liberty University undergraduate students pay an average of $16,160 in tuition and fees each year.
 While working on their degree, visual and performing arts majors at Liberty University accumulate an average of around $26,278 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $459.

 #16